ginstrom/paladin-novel/manuscript/chapter-20.md

 Thorek's hand moved to his warhammer.
 "Could be a trap."

-Gond’s gaze sharpened.
-Priests who didn’t act like priests, arriving just as the world was tilting on its axis.
+Gond's gaze sharpened.
+Priests who didn't act like priests, arriving just as the world was tilting on its axis.
 Coincidence was a luxury he rarely encountered.
 "An opportunity, perhaps," Gond said, his voice measured.
 "Or a different kind of test.
 We'll see what these 'merchants' want.
 Then we address the Circle."

 ***

 The delegation from Millhaven waited in the settlement's guest quarters, a modest building that had once housed refugees but now served for diplomatic meetings.
 As Gond approached with Thorek, Elena, and Silviana flanking him, he observed the two men through the open doorway before entering.
-The messenger’s unease had been contagious.
+The messenger's unease had been contagious.

 They wore the robes of Kemiss priests—rich blue fabric with golden thread depicting scales and coins.
 Yet, their stillness was that of predators, not priests.
 Their eyes, when they flickered towards the sound of approach, held a flat, assessing quality.
 Gond noted the way their hands rested, not in pious contemplation, but as if ready to move with speed.
 Beneath the embroidered symbols of commerce, he caught the faint, unsettling shimmer of other markings, like heat haze over dark water.